ritizsaini/ritizsaini/README.md

 - :hourglass_flowing_sand: Learning ML and DL;
 - 💬 I love connecting with different people so if you want any help, I'll be happy to meet you more! :) ;
 - :dart: Life Hack: "Explore :fire: and Explode :bomb: with knowledge";
-- 📫 How to reach me: ritizsaini@iitb.ac.in;
+- 📫 How to reach me: ritizsaini@gmail.com;
 - 📝[Resume](https://ritizsaini.github.io/others/vitae.html) <br>